DiscoGrad/DiscoGrad/README.md

 Custom compiler or linker flags can be set in the ``smooth_compile`` script.

 You can find a list of backends below.
+By default, executables for all backends are generated.
+To restrict compilation to a subset of backends, add the flag ``-Cbackend1,backend2,...``.

 ### Executing a Smoothed Program